klr227/EnvELab/Final_Project/Final_Project.md

 ![](https://github.com/klr227/EnvELab/blob/master/Final_Project/Pictures/Red_Dye_3.png)

-From this data, it is clear that increasing the amount of coagulant increases the
+From this data, it is clear that increasing the amount of coagulant increases the effectiveness of it as an adsorbent.
+However, there is a big jump in the time it takes the dye to return to 50% of the stock solution from 445 μL and 745 μL, whereas the difference between 745 μL and 945 μL is not very large.
+This would indicate that there is some level where the performance of coagulant begins to plateau, meaning that adding more does not effect how much material is removed from solution.

 ### Red Dye #40
 |Volume of 70.28 g/L PAC as Al|Time to 50% Influent|
 |:------------------------:|:-----------------------:|